 Trees

-A tree is an acyclic graph, in which any pair of nodes is connected through a path.
+A tree is an acyclic graph where any two nodes are connected by a single path.

-yFiles for HTML provides several ways to check the tree characteristics, querying the tree structure and help finding tree edges in a graph.
+yFiles for HTML provides several ways to check tree characteristics, to query the tree structure, and to help with finding tree edges in a graph.

 Tree Characteristics